saucelabs/saucerest-java/README.md

 Extension: `.har`

 ### Video

-Video is only available for jobs which have not [disabled video recording](https://docs.saucelabs.com/dev/test-configuration-options/#TestConfigurationOptions-Disablevideorecording.
+Video is only available for jobsEndpoint which have not [disabled video recording](https://docs.saucelabs.com/dev/test-configuration-options/#TestConfigurationOptions-Disablevideorecording.

 ```java
 // Download the Log; Ignore exceptions